ryjen/prep-cli/README.md

 - [ ] clion/intellij plugin
 - [x] CMake integration
 - [ ] ability for plugins to add commands to prep
-- [ ] installers instead of embedding plugins into binary
+- [x] installers instead of embedding plugins into binary (2018-06-10 dynamically loaded shared lib instead)
 - [ ] plugin sdks for different languages
 - [ ] package.json in subdirectory support (recursive)
 - [ ] a strategy to lose dependency on 'prep run' (move library dependencies to system path, `prep install system`?)